 Background on ERISA Defined Benefit Plans versus Defined Contribution Plans

-A “defined benefit plan” means that an employer is obligated to provide plan participants a pre-defined benefit level.
-The amount of payment could be either a fixed dollar amount payment at retirement (i.e., $100 per month), or a percentage of salary determined in part by the number of years employed.
+A “defined benefit plan” means that an employer must provide plan participants with a pre-defined benefit level.
+The payment amount could be either a fixed dollar amount payment at retirement (i.e., $100 per month) or a percentage of salary determined in part by the number of years employed.
 Regardless of the method used to calculate benefits, the sponsor of a defined benefit plan has limited flexibility in modifying benefit levels.

 A “defined contribution plan” does not include the promise of a specific benefit payment at retirement.
 A 401(k) plan, profit-sharing plan, or employee stock ownership plan are the most common examples of defined contribution plans.
-Plan participants are completely vested in their own contributions (including any investment gains, losses or fees) and become vested in any contributions that may be made by the plan sponsor based on the terms of the plan.
+Plan participants are entirely vested in their contributions (including any investment gains, losses, or fees) and become vested in any contributions made by the plan sponsor based on the plan’s terms.